havocp/xsbt-wiki/Running.md

 This starts sbt in interactive mode.
 You are given a prompt at which you type commands.
 Tab completion and history are available at this prompt.

+**Note**: Since 0.10, sbt launches git to manage assets.
+Make sure that `git` is executable from your path.

 Alternatively, you can run sbt in batch mode.
 You specify a space-separated list of actions as arguments.
 For commands that take arguments, pass the command and arguments as one argument to `sbt` by enclosing them in quotes.
 For example,

 ```text